Welcome students and parents to Nova’s College Corner!

 Be careful with private loans – While needing to borrow beyond what is available from federal loans is a reality for many families, a federal study provides an important reminder that families need to be fully aware of what they are signing up for.
 For example, 90 percent of borrowers who tried to transfer full responsibility for the loan to their kid were denied.
 This is a must-read for anyone considering private loans.

 This page contains video presentations from a Parent Education Night in Spring 2015.
-The first is Ms. Danforth’s college info presentation and the second is a financial aid presentation by a financial aid representative.
+The first is a college info presentation and the second is a financial aid presentation by a financial aid representative.

 This page will provide you with a calendar of what testing happens throughout the year and for which grades.
 For in-depth information about each test go to the College Testing link on the left.